MOUNTAINEERING: THE FREEDOM OF THE HILLS, 9TH EDITION

 - Includes a new glossary of climbing terms

 Since publication of the first edition in 1961, Mountaineering: The Freedom of the Hills has endured as the classic mountaineering text.
 Novice climbers use it as a primer; veterans use it to review their skills.
-Translated into five languages, it has instructed and inspired more than half a million climbers from all over the world.
-The fully updated seventh edition maintains the same high standard for complete, authoritative instruction in an easy-to-use format.
+The fully updated ninth edition maintains the same high standard for complete, authoritative instruction in an easy-to-use format.

 From choosing equipment to how to tie a particular knot, from basic rappelling technique to planning an expedition, it’s all here in this essential mountaineering reference.
-Continued evolution of the sport ensures that climbers who own previous editions will need to “upgrade” to the new seventh edition.
-The chapter on aid climbing, for example, has been substantially rewritten to include new aid techniques and equipment.
-A new chapter has been added to meet the rising popularity of waterfall ice and mixed climbing.
+Continued evolution of the sport ensures that climbers who own previous editions will need to “upgrade” to the new ninth edition.